Gifts in wills

 Risk of challenge to the will

-As mentioned above, legacy fundraising can touch on the sensitive subject of the donor’s mortality.
+As mentioned above, gifts in wills fundraising can touch on the sensitive subject of the donor’s mortality.
 If not handled well, a charity could lose a potential gift.
-Conversely, if the option to give a legacy gift is not presented to a potential donor, a charity could miss out on a gift that the donor would have otherwise wished to give.
-This is an unusual point, but as a legacy fundraising specialist, we feel that it is important that everyone who wants to leave a gift after their death is able to do so.
-This process starts with being informed that leaving a legacy gift is a possibility (something that not everyone knows).
+Conversely, if the option to give a gift is not presented to a potential donor, a charity could miss out on a gift that the donor would have otherwise wished to give.
+This is an unusual point, but as a will writer, we feel that it is important that everyone who wants to leave a gift after their death is able to do so.
+This process starts with being informed that leaving a gift in their will is a possibility (something that not everyone knows).

 Issues around charity paying for will of donor